aws/aws-nitro-enclaves-sdk-c/bin/kmstool-enclave-cli/README.md

 The difference between two is that `kmstool-enclave-cli` doesn't communicate with `kmstool-instance`.
 Instead, it receive information, like AWS credential, ciphertext, etc. from command line input.

 By doing that, this tool can be used by any programming langauge that can interact with shell console.
 Developers don't need to rewrite the tool in their own language.
-This imporves the flexibilty of the tool.
+This improves the flexibilty of the tool.

 ## How to use it